stmllr/stmllr.net/_posts/2016-04-12-cleaning-fixtures-from-passed-tests-with-rspec-hooks.md

 ---
 layout: post
-title: Limiting cleanup routines in Rspec hooks to passed tests
+title: Cleaning fixtures from passed tests with Rspec hooks
 date: 2016-04-12 15:42
-excerpt: Here comes a tiny howto for cleaning up fixture files of Rspec examples within hooks.
+excerpt: Here comes a tiny howto for cleaning fixture files of Rspec examples within hooks.
 The fixtures shall be kept if the test fails.
 tags:
   - Ruby
   - Testing